hubery0922/matlab/README.md

 # matlab
-matlab data processing
+matlab data processing script

-For example, want to read 'file_path.txt'
+For example, if you want to read 'file_path.txt'

-file content may as follows:
+which file content may as follows:

 var1:123  var2:456

 var1:124  var2:457
 ...

-Run this script, and then your matlab workspace will occur var1 = [123;124];
+Run this script, and then your matlab workspace will exist such variables as: var1 = [123;124];
 var2 = [456;457];